ukagit/iambic-keyer-esp32-touchpad/README.md

 No `pcb` board, simply solder connectors directly on esp32, and/or assemble it in a box

 ## Features
- i2csan.py  for setting up test og the I2C display touch_demo for test the tosch key
+* i2csan.py  for HW test of the I2C display
+* touch_demo for test the touch key

 Command